|Job Title:||General Manager|

 - Must possess a valid driver’s license

-- Must provide three (3) years of driving record.
+- Must provide three (3) years of driving record to determine eligibility for coverage under Tribal automobile insurance policy.

 The above statements reflect the general duties considered necessary to describe the principal functions of the job as identified and shall not be considered as a detailed description of all the work requirements that may be inherent in the job.
 Other duties may be assigned.